Little Malcolm

 Little Malcolm is a 1974 British comedy drama film directed by Stuart Cooper and starring John Hurt.
-It is based on David Halliwell's stage play Little Malcolm and His Struggle Against the Eunuchs.
+It was written by Derek Woodward based on David Halliwell's stage play Little Malcolm and His Struggle Against the Eunuchs.
 The play's full name is used as the film title on the BFI Flipside 2011 DVD release.

 Plot

 Malcolm Scrawdyke, a fascist political figure, plots revenge against the college that expelled him by forming the Party of Dynamic Erection, a right-wing political movement, with three acolytes.